United States Army Counterintelligence Command: Differences with Other Military Investigative Entities

 Unlike the Naval Criminal Investigative Service (NCIS) and Office of Special Investigations (OSI), the Army separates their criminal investigators into two separate components known as United States Army Criminal Investigation Division (CID) and Army Counterintelligence (ACI).

-Army CID is responsible for investigating the more traditional range of criminal activity that most people would associate with the job of a law enforcement officer.
-In contrast, ACI Special Agents operate as both intelligence and law enforcement, responsible for criminal investigations related to National Security Crimes such as espionage, international terrorism, foreign directed sabotage, assassination, subversion, sedition, and treason, while also working as intel collectors conducting sensitive activities to inform on foreign intelligence entities and foreign terrorist organizations.
+Army CID is responsible for investigating the more traditional range of criminal activity that most people would associate with the job of a law enforcement officer, such as rape, robbery, homicide, drug investigations, and weapons trafficking, etc. In contrast, ACI Special Agents have exclusive criminal investigative jurisdiction within the Department of the Army (and the associated law enforcement activities) over National Security crimes such as espionage, international terrorism, foreign directed sabotage, assassination, subversion, sedition, and treason, while also working as intel collectors conducting sensitive activities to inform on foreign intelligence entities and foreign terrorist organizations.

 The civilian counterparts for Army CID are classified by OPM job series 1811, while the civilian counterparts for ACI are currently classified as 0132 who are predominately employed under the Military Intelligence Civilian Excepted Career Program (MICECP).
 However, the 0132 designation for civilian ACI Special Agents is likely to change soon due to recent changes in federal law and due to that series not matching the national security criminal investigative mission of ACI.

 While there has been discussion of merging ACI and CID at different times throughout history (and an unsuccessful pilot program was attempted during WWII to merge CIC with Military Police) this has never come to fruition.
-This is likely due in part to the massive size of the U.S. Army when compared to the other military branches, in addition to the long celebrated histories of both organizations.
+This is likely due in part to the massive size of the U.S. Army when compared to the other military branches, the extensive expertise with ACI in national security matters due to their focus in that realm alone, and the long celebrated histories of both organizations.